-FOURTH YEAR (COMP 4600)
+Fourth Year (COMP 4600)

 Students will be required to take a total of eight units.
 Not all of the following units will be offered in a given year and certain restrictions may also apply.
-Students are also required to undertake a significant project, details of which will be provided by the department.
+Students are also required to undertake a significant project, details of which will be provided by the Department.

-COMP 4602 Information Systems II
+Information Systems II

 Databases; recovery; concurrency; security; integrity; distributed databases; extended relational data model; object oriented data model.
-Prerequisite: COMP 2606

-COMP 4603 Systems Design & Development
+Systems Design & Development